|

 • JPG or Jpeg – This is a picture file with a white background.
 JPG files are best for art prints and other graphics.
 Always save at 300dpi resolution.

-• PNG – A PNG is also a picture file, but it has a transparent background.
-The files are also a lot larger in size than a JPG.
+• PNG – A PNG is also a picture file, but it has a transparent background and is much larger in than a JPG.
 Use PNGs for cut files, clip art, and logos.

 • SVG – This is a cut file, but it can also be used with vector programs like Adobe Illustrator.
 SVGs can be used with a Cricut machine or even a laser cutter like a Glowforge.
-Silhouette machines requires special upgraded software to work with an SVG, so always offer the file as a DXF file as well, just in case.
+Silhouette machines require special upgraded software to work with an SVG, so always offer the file as a DXF file as well, just in case.

 Color Mode: RGB VS CMYK